-Former Guild chairman and senior George Thomson has died aged 88 after a long and illustrious career in agricultural journalism, notably on Farmers Guardian.
+Former Guild chairman and senior Fellow of the Guild, George Thomson, has died aged 88 after a long and illustrious career in agricultural journalism, notably on Farmers Guardian.

 George served on the Guild management council and was chairman in 1979, after which his service was recognised as a fellow of the Guild.

 He also received the Guild’s prestigious Netherthorpe Communicator of the Year Award in 1993 in recognition of his outstanding contribution to agricultural journalism.

 George’s career in journalism spanned nearly 50 years, notes his daughter Sally.

 His training began in 1946 when he was just 15 years old at the London office of The Scotsman, where he covered industry, politics, agriculture and theatre.